emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 $ cd Firmware/ChameleonMini
 $ make desfire-dev
 ```
-Other GitHub users are developing mods of the emsec firmware sources for projects such as Mifare DESFire Plus support elsewhere.
+Other GitHub users are developing modifications of the main firmware sources for projects that include Mifare DESFire Plus support elsewhere.